gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/vlatest/Enable-AadrmSuperUserFeature.md

 ```

 ## DESCRIPTION
 The **Enable-AadrmSuperUserFeature** cmdlet enables the super user feature.
 With this feature enabled, you can add or remove super users for Azure Rights Management.

+You must use PowerShell to configure super users; you cannot do this configuration by using a management portal.

 By default, the super users feature is not enabled, and no users are assigned to this feature.

 Super users have full control over all rights-protected content managed by Azure Rights Management.
 These users are granted full owner rights for all use licenses that are issued by the subscriber organization.